 IETF; Kaufman, C; Internet Key Exchange (IKEv2) Protocol; Request for Comments (RFC) 4306; http://datatracker.ietf.org/doc/rfc4306; December 2005.

-IETF; Shacham, A; Monsour, B; Pereira, R; Thomas M; IP Payload Compression Protocol (IPComp); Request for Comments (RFC) 3173; http://datatracker.ietf.org/doc/rfc3173; September 2001.

 CCSDS; CCSDS Cryptographic Algorithms; CCSDSD 352.0-B-1; Blue Book; Issue 1; November 2012.

 CCSDS; IP over CCSDS Space Links; CCSDS 702.1-B-1; Blue Book; Issue 1; September 2012.

 CCSDS; Space Data Link Protocol; TBD (probably should probably be moved to informative references section).

+CCSDS; The Application of CCSDS Protocols to Secure Systems; CCSDS 350.0-G-2; Green Book; Issue 2; January 2006.

 Overview

+General concepts

-Many CCSDS missions require security services such as confidentiality, integrity, and authentication to protect spacecraft commands, software uploads, engineering telemetry, and science payload data.
-22Security services may be implemented at various layers of the OSI model depending on the mission architecture.
-If implemented at the physical layer, the entire protocol unit is affected and if confidentiality is used, the protocol unit is entirely opaque.
-Typically, this is known as “bulk encryption.”
-While it is secure, it can only be applied at the RF transmitter and removed only at the RF receiver and thus it is relatively inflexible.
+Many missions require security services such as confidentiality, integrity, and authentication to protect spacecraft commands, software uploads, engineering telemetry, and science payload data.

-If security services are implemented at the data link layer, such as the case for the CCSDS Space Data Link Security (SDLS) protocol (reference [4]), a security header is added to the data link protocol.
-The security services may be applied wherever the data link header is created and must be removed wherever the data link header is consumed.
-The security service might then be applied at the control center and removed at the command and data handler aboard the spacecraft.
+As can be seen in The Application of CCSDS Protocols to Secure Systems (ref [9]), security services may be applied at various protocol layers.
+If used below the network layer, the security services must be used on a hop-by-hop basis across a link because routing information would not be available for use by the communications devices.
+Figure 2-1 illustrates the use of hop-by-hop security across a network.

+If used at or above the network layer, security can be provided on an end-to-end basis because the lower layer protocols and routing information remain visible and usable.
+Figure 2-2 illustrates the manner in which end-to-end security is used across a network.

+2-1: Illustration of Hop-by-Hop Security Across a Network

+2-2: Illustration of End-to-End Security Across a Network

+service overview

-However, if the Internet Protocol is used in the flight system to provide internet-like services, then security could be applied at the network layer in the form of the IP Security (IPsec) protocol (reference [1]).
-In this way, the security services can be applied at the data creation end-point and removed at the data consumption end-point with the information protected on an end-to-end basis regardless of the number of hops or intermediary systems it traverses.
-Using IPsec, the data is protected by the security services but the underlying CCSDS packetization and framing are preserved requiring no changes to the existing communications infrastructure.
+If the Internet Protocol (IP) is used in the flight system to provide internet-like services, then security services can be applied at the network layer in the form of the IP Security (IPsec) protocol (reference [1]).
+Using IPsec, the security services are applied at the point of data creation and removed at the data consumption end-point.
+The information is protected on an end-to-end basis regardless of the number of hops or intermediary systems it traverses.
+Using IPsec, the data is protected by the security services but the underlying CCSDS link protocols and framing are preserved (e.g., using IP over CCSDS encapsulation (ref [7])) requiring no changes to the existing communications infrastructure.

 IPsec consists of two protocols: the Authentication Header (AH) and the Encapsulating Security Payload (ESP).
-AH provides only authentication and integrity services for the security payload and portions of the IP header.
-However, AH does not provide confidentiality.
+AH only provides authentication and integrity services for the security payload and portions of the IP header.
+AH does not provide confidentiality.

-ESP, on the other hand, provides confidentiality, integrity, and authentication.
-Authentication with ESP is not as robust as with AH because it does not cover as much of the external headers but is quite adequate.
-ESP can be also be used to provide only authentication with the use of a null encryption algorithm.
+ESP provides confidentiality, integrity, and authentication.
+ESP can be also be used to provide an authentication-only service with the use of a null encryption algorithm.

-CCSDS has decided that ESP is the only IPsec protocol that shall be supported.
+CCSDS requires that ESP be the only IPsec protocol supported.
 AH is not required because ESP can provide an authentication-only service.
-In addition, ESP supports a large number of options.
-This document will specify which options are supported and which are not.
+Section 3 of this document will specify which ESP options are supported and which are not.

 CCSDS ipsec profile